 High-resolution images released this week of a massive star formation taken by a mid-range infrared (IR) instrument on NASA’s Sofia airborne observatory are a bold example of the power of flying a 100-in.
 IR telescope high above Earth’s dust- and pollution-laden atmosphere.
 The images are of the W40 star formation 1,700 light years from Earth, one of a handful of star-forming regions, such as Orion, that astronomers study because they are relatively close at hand — within a few thousand ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mid-Infrared View Of Sofia Telescope Pays Off".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mid-Infrared View Of Sofia Telescope Pays Off".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.